MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 - Helmet
 - Gloves

-Additionally, if the raid exotic table was hit:
+Additionally, if the raid exotic table was hit (presumably ~5% at base):
-- {{ site.data.destiny.drops.kf.exotic }}, unknown drop chance (presumably ~5% at base)
+- {{ site.data.destiny.drops.kf.exotic }}

-The rune secret chest grants the following:
+If the Offering puzzle was completed, the Deepsight chest grants the following:
-- Random King's Fall weapon with Deepsight Resonance
+- Random King's Fall raid weapon with Deepsight Resonance with priority towards weapons that do not have their patterns completed

 ---